New Immigration Rules affecting the Student and Child Student Visa Routes

 Refusal on Criminality Grounds and Those Living with Nominated Guardians

 Under the new Child Student Visa rules introduced in May 2025, a Child Student’s visa application can be refused if their ‘Nominated Guardian’ in the UK regularly lives with ‘anyone’ that has a criminal conviction.
-This provision will be amended so that this ground of refusal only applies if the person living with the Nominated Guardian is an ‘adult’.
+This provision has now been amended so that this ground of refusal only applies if the person living with the Nominated Guardian is an ‘adult’.

 The change is a helpful clarification that this ground of refusal does not apply to children living with a Nominated Guardian.
 This change should hopefully reduce the number of UKVI further information requests asking Child Student visa applicants for additional information about children living in the same household as their Nominated Guardian.

-Student Route – Increase to Financial Requirement from 11 November 2025
+Student Visa Route – Increase to Financial Requirement since 11 November 2025

 • £1171 per month outside London, up to a maximum of nine months (an increase from £1,136 per month).

-The maximum amount of money that can be offset for accommodation will also be increased in line with the changes to the maintenance requirement.
-This will be £1529 for those applying under the Student Visa Route on or after 11 November 2025.
+The maximum amount of money that can be offset for accommodation has also increased in line with the changes to the maintenance requirement.
+This is now £1529 for those applying under the Student Visa Route on or after 11 November 2025.

 Graduate Visa Route